Josephaedan/ThisOrThat/README.md

-# Dragon Hot Or Not
+# This Or That
-Project for ThisOrThat application built on NextJS + Prisma with PostgreSQL database
+Project for ThisOrThat application built on NextJS + Prisma with PostgreSQL database.
+Users will view a website with 2 images and select one of the two options (this or that).
+An ELO rating system will then be applied to the images so that we can view the ratings of the images.

 ## Requirements
 Install the following programs on your computer: